turingschool/career-development-curriculum-site/README.md

 # Career Development Site ReadMe

+This site is for current students and graduates to find PD lesson plans, resources, and other helpful information.

-Site is hosted at: careerdev.turing.io (soon to be careerdev.turing.edu)
+Site is hosted at: careerdev.turing.edu